Our Programs

 Our Partners

 The Mid Klamath Watershed Council acknowledges that we live and work on Indigenous land.
-While the majority of MKWC’s work takes place on the ancestral lands of the Karuk (see story map), Shasta, and Yurok people, we also have projects on Hupa and Modoc people’s ancestral lands.
+While the majority of MKWC’s work takes place on the ancestral lands of the Karuk, Shasta, and Yurok people, we also have projects on Hupa, Modoc, Konomihu, and Tsnungwe people’s ancestral lands.
 The Indigenous peoples of the Klamath basin are stewards of these lands and waters and have been since time immemorial.
 Indigenous peoples will continue to steward this place for future generations.

 MKWC strives to support Indigenous groups and community members through: collaboration with diverse stakeholders, promotion of community vitality, and involvement of the people in land stewardship.